cy4ego/recsys2023/README.md

 # recsys2023
 This repository is for RecSys Challenge 2023(http://www.recsyschallenge.com/2023/).

-## To get 13th for a recsys2023 leaderboard
+## To use one single model to get 6.187597(13th for a recsys2023 leaderboard) OR get leaderboard's final score 6.175644
 See src/README.md

 ## To get model's benchmark